A Black Man’s Love for Chadwick Boseman

 Chadwick Boseman was glory.

-Following Chadwick’s portrayal of the Black Panther in Black Panther, something shifted about his ambiance.
+Following Chadwick’s portrayal of the Black Panther in Black Panther, something shifted in his aura.
 He moved with a shining vigor.
 Chadwick changed his hair, shaving the sides and defining his natural curls.
 In this, Chadwick wore a crown of curls.
 He became kingly in everything he was and, quite clearly, he was shining in a freedom that I only dreamed of for myself, for my Blackness, for my masculinity.

 Chadwick was building a community around this singular idea and message that echoed the pain of the past, shouldered it, and persevered.
 Knowing how he left us, I can only feel that in all of this he gave us that he was holding onto fear.
 Fear about what he might leave behind in case what he burdened in private was to inevitably encroach.
 A fear that the Black Panther would fail.
 A fear that in the end, he couldn’t give what he so wanted and desired to bless upon a field he’d been playing in since Denzel Washington invested in his growth and potential.

 But in the end, Chadwick had nothing to fear.
 He did what he had to do.
-It was Chadwick who made the grand shift of the Wakandan accent from British to Xhosa to center the Africanness of what he was portraying: pride and culture.
-It was Chadwick who called the Wakandans to dance rather than stand, as Ryan put it because they weren’t western and we aren’t western.
-We may touch the west.
-We may watch from the west.
+It was Chadwick who made the grand shift of the Wakandan accent from British to Xhosa in order to foreground the Africanness he wanted to embody.
+It was Chadwick who called the Wakandans to dance rather than stand, as Black Panther’s director, Ryan Coogler, put it because they weren’t Western and we aren’t Western.
+We may touch the West.
+We may watch from the West.
 However, we do not stand still when excited — we dance.
 We do not stay still and silent, we roar and demand — we are passion throughout.

 I did not know Chadwick, but the mark of a legend is to show who they are through example and action.